Hartsfield–Jackson Atlanta International Airport: Midfield terminal (1980–present)

 In 2007, an "end-around taxiway" opened, Taxiway Victor.
-It is expected to save an estimated $26 million to $30 million in fuel each year by allowing airplanes landing on the northernmost runway to taxi to the gate area without preventing other aircraft from taking off.
+It is expected to save an estimated $26 million to $30 million in fuel each year by allowing airplanes landing on the northernmost runway (8L/26R) to taxi to the gate area without preventing other aircraft from taking off.
 The taxiway drops about 30 ft from runway elevation to allow takeoffs to continue.

 After the Southeastern U.S. drought of 2007, Hartsfield–Jackson (the state's eighth-largest water user) changed to reduce water usage.
 This included adjusting toilets (725 commodes and 338 urinals) and 601 sinks.
 (The two terminals alone use 917,000 gal a day.)
 It also stopped using firetrucks to spray water over aircraft when the pilot made the last landing before retirement (a water salute).
 The city of Macon offered to sell water to Hartsfield–Jackson through a proposed pipeline.

 The Maynard H. Jackson International Terminal and Concourse F opened on the east side of the airport for international passengers in 2012.
 The 1980 terminal on the other end of the complex then became known as the Domestic Terminal.
-Prior to the opening of the International Terminal, all Atlanta-bound international passengers needed to go through TSA screening and transit to the terminal to exit the airport.
+Before the opening of the International Terminal, all Atlanta-bound international passengers needed to go through TSA screening and transit to the terminal to exit the airport.
 The opening of the International Terminal eliminated the need for this practice, which had been in use since the opening of Concourse E in 1994.

-Today, Hartsfield–Jackson employs about 55,300 airline, ground transportation, concessionaire, security, the federal government, the City of Atlanta, and airport tenant employees and is the largest employment center in Georgia.
+Today, Hartsfield–Jackson employs about 55,300 people through airlines, ground transportation, concessions, security, the federal government, the City of Atlanta, and airport tenants; it is the largest employment center in Georgia.
 With a payroll of $2.4 billion, the airport has a direct and indirect economic impact of $3.2 billion on the local and regional economy and an annual regional economic impact of more than $19.8 billion.

 In 2015, Hartsfield–Jackson became the first airport in the world to serve 100 million passengers in a year.
 Hartsfield–Jackson is routinely cited as one of the world's busiest, topping the Airports Council International rankings in 2022 and 2023.